 Combine your love of St. Patrick’s Day with your pop culture knowledge and brush up on the who’s who of Ireland’s celebrity exports.

-23 and living the dream—Saoirse Ronan is an Irish actress that, if she isn’t already, should be on your radar.
+Living the dream, Saoirse Ronan is an Irish actress that, if she isn’t already, should be on your radar.
 You may have heard of a little film called Lady Bird, which won the affections of critics and audiences worldwide.
 Although it went home empty handed at this year’s Oscars, the film, much due to Ronan’s talented portrayal of a coming-of-age woman, will stick with you for years to come.

 Peaky Blinders, although not for the faint of heart, is a Netflix fan favorite.
 Murphy plays Thomas Shelby, a 1920s gangster in Birmingham, England, who deals with his fair share of family drama.
 As with many of his projects, Cillian’s role as Shelby is one of his best.
 Pop the popcorn and put on your comfiest sweats, because you probably won’t be leaving the couch anytime soon.